nickeubank/ds4humans/docs/_sources/30_questions/00_solving_the_right_problem.md

 # Solving the Right Problem

-> Many many millions of years ago a race of hyperintelligent pandimensional beings (whose physical manifestation in their own pandimensional universe is not dissimilar to our own) got so fed up with the constant bickering about the meaning of life which used to interrupt their favorite pastime of Brockian Ultra Cricket (a curious game which involved suddenly hitting people for no readily apparent reason and then running away) that they decided to sit down and solve their problems once and for all.
->
-> And to this end they built themselves a stupendous super computer which was so amazingly intelligent that even before its data banks had been connected up it had started from I think therefore I am and got as far as deducing the existence of rice pudding and income tax before anyone managed to turn it off.
-> It was the size of a small city.
->
-> [...]
->
-> "O Deep Thought computer," he said, "the task we have designed you to perform is this.
-We want you to tell us..." he paused, "the Answer!"
+In Douglas Adams' comedic sci-fi classic *Hitch-Hikers Guide to the Galaxy*, a race of hyperintelligent pandimensional beings set out to build the a massive supercomputer the size of a city to solve the mysteries of the cosmos once and for all.
+When they turned on the computer, named Deep Thought, they announced that "the task we have designed you to perform is this.
+We want you to tell us... the Answer!"
+"The Answer?" said Deep Thought.
->
-> "The Answer?" said Deep Thought.
 "The Answer to what?"
->
-> "Life!" urged Fook.
->
-> "The Universe!" said Lunkwill.
->
-> "Everything!" they said in chorus.
+"Life!" urged one designer.
+"The Universe!" said another.
+"Everything!" they said in chorus.

->
-> Deep Thought paused for a moment's reflection.
-"Tricky," he said finally.
->
-> "But can you do it?"
->
-> Again, a significant pause.
->
-> "Yes," said Deep Thought, "I can do it."
->
-> "There is an answer?" said Fook with breathless excitement.
-"A simple answer?" added Lunkwill.
->
-> "Yes," said Deep Thought.
-"Life, the Universe, and Everything.
+Deep Thought paused, then answered, "Life, the Universe, and Everything.
 There is an answer.
-But," he added, "I'll have to think about it."
+But," Deep Thought added, "I'll have to think about it."
->
-> [...]
->
-> Fook glanced impatiently at his watch.
-"How long?" he said.
->
-> "Seven and half million years," said Deep Thought.

-[Seven and a half million years later]

-> "Never again," cried the cheerleader, "never again will we wake up in the morning and think Who am I?
-What is my purpose in life?
-Does it really, cosmically speaking, matter if I don't get up and go to work?
-For today we will finally learn once and for all the plain and simple answer to all these nagging little problems of Life, the Universe and Everything!"
->
-> [...]
->
-> There was a moment's expectant pause while panels slowly came to life on the front of the console.
-Lights flashed on and off experimentally and settled down into a businesslike pattern.
-A soft low hum came from the communication channel.
-"Good morning," said Deep Thought at last.
->
+Seven and a half million years later, when Deep Thought had *finally* finished its calculations, the descendants of those designers assembled to learn the result of their ancestors' work.

-> "Er ...good morning, O Deep Thought," said Loonquawl nervously, "do you have ... er, that is ..."
+> "Er ...good morning, O Deep Thought," said [one descendant] nervously, "do you have ... er, that is ..."
 >
 > "An answer for you?" interrupted Deep Thought majestically.
 "Yes.
 I have."
 >